6 Day Itinerary

 You’ll return to the camp around noon to have lunch, and then have some time to rest and relax or take a swim in the river.
 Around 15:30, we’ll travel down the Tiputini river and try some fishing, looking for typical freshwater species such as pirañas and catfish.

 We’ll return to our camp and learn about the traditional use and construction of blowpipes.
 Dinner will then be served, including fresh fish caught during our fishing trip.

 We’ll enjoy our breakfast at about 7 AM, then we’ll travel by motorized canoe to the community of Mandari Panga, about 45 minutes from the camp.
 We’ll visit the school and the children of the community and have the opportunity to interact directly with them.

 After our visit we’ll have a delicious lunch, and have the chance to share with the staff of Mandari Panga who will offer you some of their handmade crafts.
 Time for a short rest or a swim, then around 15:30 we’ll depart in our motorized canoe for the Casa de la Abuela (Grandmother’s House), a traditional home where the matriarch of the community still lives.
 We’ll learn about how traditional chocolate is made, which we’ll serve with our dinner this evening.
 Time to enjoy amazing views of the sunset from this hilltop home, then we’ll return to camp for a delicious dinner.

 After dinner, we can take an optional night walk along a short trail called the Tucán Trail near the camp, about an hour in duration.

 Breakfast will be served early in the morning depending on the time that your transportation leaves Coca for your return to Quito.
 The return trip will begin with your departure from the campsite in motorized canoe, lasting about one hour and a half, where you can say goodbye to the beauty if the Amazon rainforest.

-15% discount for groups of 6 or more traveling together please emails us for a discount.
+For groups of 6 or more traveling together please emails us for a discount.